 11. Los Angeles Examiner, Kemal Promises More Hangings of Political Antagonists in Turkey.
 1 August 1926.

 12. German faces probe for insult, Huriyert Daily News,viewed 5May 2015, http://www.hurriyet.com.tr/english/domestic/10484629.asp

 The perpetrators of the Greek Genocide were responsible for planning and executing the destruction of Greek communities during the genocide.
 They include members of the Committee of Union and Progress Party, Mustafa Kemal Atatürk and his nationalist supporters (Kemalists) as well as German military personnel.

-An analysis of some of the regions affected.
+An analysis of some of the regions affected and other documentary evidence.